That American’s eating dumplings!

 I asked her Chinese name, and told her that was pretty too.

-The older one asked me to watch what they were about to do.
-Then they started cartwheeling, as I clapped politely and said “Hen bang a!”
+The older one asked me to watch them, as they started cartwheeling.
+I clapped politely and said “Hen bang a!”
 (So great!).

 My friend held his tongue.